Updated: Apr 25

-It is so crucial to write WHERE you got your information from.
-Keep URL's, sources, and the page numbers of that interesting fact.
-You're likely going to fact check later, and it's frustrating when you can't find where you read that little tidbit, and begin to think you made it all up.
+It is so crucial to record notes on where you found your information.
+Keep URL's, book sources, and the page numbers of that interesting fact.
+You're likely going to fact check later, and it's frustrating when you can't find where you read that little tidbit and begin to think you made it all up.
 (Experience talking here!)

 Now you've got these great notes, you don't want to lose them!
 I learned the hard way that a scribble on the back of the grocery list is a quick way to lose a great idea.
 (I'm beginning to think that post-baby Mom-brain is permanent!)
-I use the notes app on my phone, or take a voice memo.
-I also have a binder for "real" notes, and a folder on my laptop where I compile my typed notes all together.
+I use the notes app on my phone or take a voice memo.
+I also have a binder for "real" notes and a folder on my laptop where I compile my typed notes.

-If you've lucky and have an office, shut yourself inside.
-I write at the kitchen table, because I don't have an office and it's near the coffee pot.
+If you're lucky and have an office, shut yourself inside.
+I write at the kitchen table because I don't have an office and it's near the coffee pot.
 I make sure the kitchen is tidy before writing time so I'm not distracted by a sink full of dishes.
 I keep the TV off.
 I put my phone aside so I'm not tempted by a Facebook break.